|

 from the compositional point of view, more important, since it is the center of the underlying geometry that outlines the

+basic features of the figure.
 The most fundamental composition consists of a circle, a square, and a triangle, a sigillum known to magicians

 and alchemist, sometimes called the Universal Seal of Light or the Seal of Hermes.
 The compositional triangle on this drawing